intel-iot-devkit/restricted-zone-notifier-cpp/README.md

 Once you have selected the "off-limits" area the coordinates will be displayed in the terminal window.
 You can run the application using those coordinates by using the `-x`, `-y`, `-h`, and `-w` flags to preselect that area.

+If you do not select or specify an area, the default is to use the entire window as off limits.

 ### Hardware acceleration

 This application can take advantage of the hardware acceleration in the OpenVINO toolkit by using the `-b` and `-t` parameters.